 - Power purchase agreement (PPA)

 - Public financing

-The real question is which (perhaps a sixth W?) commercial solar financing option is best for your organization?
-While any of these options can help you reach your corporate sustainability goals and other benefits, such as access to clean electricity and lower utility bills, how you achieve those goals can vary.
+The real question is: Which (perhaps a sixth W?) commercial solar financing option is best for your organization?
+While any of these options can help you reach your corporate sustainability goals and enjoy other benefits (such as access to clean electricity and lower utility bills), how you achieve those goals can vary.
 As a result, you will need to dig a bit deeper in your investigation.

 *If you’re a bit hazy about specific features of some of the financing options listed, you can do a quick background check by following the links provided above.